robertpiosik/CodeWebChat/README.md

 Therefore, CWC is designed to align with LLMs' true capabilities—that is, code generation in a controlled signal-to-noise ratio environment.
 Controlled by you, the engineer.

+> [!NOTE]
+> Coding agents conflict with a powerful technique of a model guidance through context ownership.

 🤝 **Meet non-agentic workflow**

 Select folders and files for context, enter instructions, and send message via...